jtapper13/How-The-Brain-Moves/README.md

 * FeatureExtraction.ipynb - Used to analyze the models and generate many of the figures used in the report.
 * IG_values.ipynb - Used to acquire the Integrated Gradients on trained models.
 * SHAP_values.py - Used to acquire the SHAP values using the KernelExplaienr.
+* Archive.ipynb - A collection of code cells that provide a proof of concept of the testing and experimentation performed before the work described in the final report.